mfj4000/ML-For-Beginners/1-Introduction/4-techniques-of-ML/README.md

 ### Decide on a training method

 Depending on your question and the nature of your data, you will choose a method to train it.
-Stepping through [Scikit-learn's documentation](https://scikit-learn.org/stable/user_guide.html) - which we use in this course - you can explore many ways to train a model.
+Stepping through [Scikit-learn&#39;s documentation](https://scikit-learn.org/stable/user_guide.html) - which we use in this course - you can explore many ways to train a model.
 Depending on your experience, you might have to try several different methods to build the best model.
 You are likely to go through a process whereby data scientists evaluate the performance of a model by feeding it unseen data, checking for accuracy, bias, and other quality-degrading issues, and selecting the most appropriate training method for the task at hand.

 ### Train a model